xunker/llm_code_review/readme.md

 Based on [an original script](https://github.com/llimllib/personal_code/blob/master/homedir/.local/bin/review) by Bill Mill.

 There are two versions available here.
-One is a Bash script, a modification of the original by Bill Mill.
-It is found in [`review.sh`](/.review.sh) in this repo.
+The first is [written in rust](#rust-version), and is the recommended tool to use.
+The other is a [Bash script](#bash-script-version) which is unlikely to be updated further.

 # Table of Contents